Android vs iOS A Detailed Comparison

 What is iOS?

-iOS is a closed-source Operating System developed by Apple, based on the Unix-like Darwin kernel.
-It was first released in 2007 and has since become the world's second most popular mobile Operating System, with over 1 billion active devices. iOS is known for its sleek and intuitive user interface, its smooth and consistent performance, and its tight integration with Apple’s ecosystem of products and services, such as:
+iOS is a closed-source OS developed by Apple, based on the Unix-like Darwin kernel.
+It was first released in 2007 and has since become the world's second most popular mobile Operating System, with over 1 billion active devices.
+Updating iOS on iPad is a simple yet essential process to keep devices running smoothly and securely. iOS is known for its sleek and intuitive user interface (UI), its smooth and consistent performance, and its tight integration with Apple’s ecosystem of products and services, such as:

 a) iCloud